This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may have any of the following:

-- Anoscopy: This test lets caregivers look inside your anus and rectum.
-The anus is the opening where BM is passed from your body.
-The rectum is the last part of the intestine (bowel).
-During an anoscopy, a clear jelly-like lotion is put onto a short plastic or metal tube.
+- Anoscopy: A clear lotion is put onto a short plastic or metal tube.
 The tube is then gently pushed into your anus and up the rectum.
-Your caregiver can also take samples of BM to be sent to a lab for tests.
-This may help caregivers find the cause of your problem.
+Your healthcare provider can also take samples of bowel movement to be sent to a lab for tests.

 - Fistulography: This is a type of x-ray that may show how deep the fistula is and where it started.
 A probe or catheter (tube) will be inserted into the opening of the fistula.
 A dye may be put into the fistula tract (pathway) before the x-ray to make it show up better.